syngenta/acai-python-docs/acai/docs/apigateway/router/configurations.md

 As mentioned previously, the router is highly configurable to each project needs and desires.
 The point of the router is to enforce predictable thus making the API more extensible.
 Below is a table of all the configuration options available:

-???+ example
+???+ examples
     Don't like reading documentation?
-Then look at [our examples](https://github.com/syngenta/acai-js-docs/blob/main/examples/apigateway) which can run locally! :nerd:
+Then look at [our examples,](https://github.com/syngenta/acai-python-docs/blob/main/examples/apigateway) which can run locally!
+    :nerd:

 ### Configuration Options